Always-Sunny/ryanchacon.io/README.md

 # the-daily-vibe
-Personal music blog built with react, node, and redux.
+Music application built with react and redux